OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:59

-He said this while teaching in the synagogue in Capernaum.
+He expressed these teachings while instructing in the synagogue in Capernaum.

 ---